Marion County License Hearing Guide

 If you submitted to a breath or blood test and your blood alcohol content (BAC) was 0.08 or higher, the DDS will likely suspend your license.

-• BAC over 0.08: The suspension period varies, but it’s typically a 6-month suspension for a first offense.
+• BAC over 0.08: The suspension period is typically a 12-month suspension for a first offense, but you may be eligible for a limited driving permit under certain conditions.

 • Temporary Permit: You were likely issued a temporary driving permit at the time of your arrest.
 This permit is usually valid for 30 days or until your ALR hearing date, whichever comes first.
 If you don't request a hearing, the suspension will begin after the 30-day temporary permit expires.